-Revenues for the three months ended February 28, 2013 were \$213.1 million, up 6.9% compared to the prior year.
-For the first six months of fiscal 2013, revenues increased 7.2% to \$424.2 million.
-During the second quarter of fiscal 2013, net new clients rose by 35 and annual subscriptions rose by \$17.3 million excluding the \$1.5 impact from foreign currency.
-Our revenue growth drivers during fiscal 2013 were the continued use of our advanced applications such as Portfolio Analysis ("PA"), growth in our wealth management workflow solution, expansion of the Market Metrics business, incremental revenue from the acquisition of StreetAccount in June 2012, growth in the number of clients of FactSet, the continued expansion of our proprietary content, an annual price increase which impacted the majority of our U.S. investment management clients and an increase in the client retention rate partially offset by net user count decreases and pressures faced by many of our investment banking clients.
+Revenues for the three months ended May 31, 2013 were \$214.6 million, up 6.1% compared to the prior year.
+For the first nine months of fiscal 2013, revenues increased 6.8% to \$638.8 million.
+During the third quarter of fiscal 2013, net new clients rose by 4 and annual subscriptions rose by \$1.7 million excluding the \$1.2 impact from foreign currency.
+Our revenue growth drivers during fiscal 2013 were the continued use of our advanced applications such as Portfolio Analysis ("PA"), incremental revenue from the acquisition of StreetAccount in June 2012, growth in the number of clients and users of FactSet, the continued expansion of our proprietary content, growth of the Market Metrics business, an annual price increase, more client subscriptions to internal research notes and growth in our wealth management workflow solution, partially offset by user count decreases and pressures faced by many of our investment banking clients.

-Continued user of our advanced applications such as Portfolio Analysis
+Continued Use of our Advanced Applications such as Portfolio Analysis

-Our Portfolio Analytics suite of products, including our Fixed Income in PA product, continues to be well received within our client base and has been a source of revenue growth this quarter.
+Our Portfolio Analytics suite of products, including our Fixed Income in PA product, continues to be well received within our client base and was a source of revenue growth during the third quarter of fiscal 2013.
 The PA suite includes ten separate products and covers a range of workflows around portfolios.
 Within the suite, Equity PA has been performing well and our Fixed Income in PA product grew at very attractive rates.
-An additional positive during the second quarter of fiscal 2013 was that we successfully phased out the Derivative Solutions product user interface as FactSet was able to integrate the legacy back-end technology with our fixed income in PA product.
-Lastly, in the past six months, our risk optimizer products were in demand as clients search for ways to understand and manage market uncertainty and volatility.
-Both PA users and clients have increased by double digits compared to a year ago as this suite is comprehensive and includes the applications for portfolio attribution, risk, quantitative analysis, portfolio publishing and returns based, style analysis.
+Our risk optimizer products continue to be in demand as clients search for ways to understand and manage market uncertainty and volatility.
+The number of clients and users subscribing to PA, Fixed Income in PA, SPAR, Risk and Portfolio Publishing experienced growth compared to a year ago as this suite is comprehensive and includes highly desired applications for portfolio attribution, risk, quantitative analysis, portfolio publishing and returns based, style analysis.